Gardening in a Heat Wave: 5 Ways to Garden Smarter, Not Harder

 Combine flowers of different heights!

-Planting flowers of different heights can help you create a lot of visual interest.
+Planting flowers of different heights can help you create visual interest.

 Think of a city skyline or a beautiful mountain range.
 There are different layers that make things interesting, right?